Skip to On this page All posts

 RSI makes every keystroke a trade-off.
 Voice input offers a practical path to a keyboard-reduced workflow that keeps you productive without the pain.

-Most knowledge workers produce somewhere between 5,000 and 10,000 words per day across emails, messages, documents, and tickets.
-That’s roughly 125,000 to 250,000 keystrokes — every single workday, five days a week, for years.
+By some estimates, knowledge workers produce somewhere between 5,000 and 10,000 words per day across emails, messages, documents, and tickets.
+That’s roughly 125,000 to 250,000 keystrokes.
+Every single workday, five days a week, for years.
 The human wrist was not designed for this.

 Voice input changes that math entirely.
 Not as a novelty, but as a genuine reduction in the repetitive motion that causes the damage.